immutant/immutant/docs/guides/EAP.md

 ## Web

-EAP 6.4.0 uses [jbossweb] as its web/servlet server instead of [Undertow] (which Immutant uses standalone, and is the web/servlet server inside WildFly).
+EAP 6.4.x uses [jbossweb](http://jbossweb.jboss.org/) as its
+web/servlet server instead of [Undertow](http://undertow.io/) (which
+Immutant uses standalone, and is the web/servlet server inside WildFly).
 The behavior of web requests in EAP should be the same as WildFly, but you'll need to do a couple of extra configuration steps if you intend to use Websockets.

 First, you need to change the configuration of EAP itself (in `standalone/configuration/standalone*.xml`) to use a different